TariaUnique/book/posts/c&c++/inside the c++ object model/Chapter 5. Semantics of Construction, Destruction, and Copy.md

 ```
 is likely to trigger the actual synthesize of the copy assignment operator and an inline expansion of its invocation, substituting `heap` for the `this` pointer and `local` for the `rhs` argument.

-最后line 10， return of local by value, 因为编译器合成了拷贝构造函数，其转换如下
+最后line 10， return of local by value，其转换如下
 ```c++
 // Pseudo C++ code: transformation of foobar()
 // to support copy construction